 Applicants must have an undergraduate music degree, and must submit an application through the WWU Graduate School.

 Students in the Composition concentration must submit a portfolio of at least three original recent compositions for evaluation by the composition-theory faculty.
 Please contact the Composition Faculty listed for more details.

 WWU offers both Choral and Instrumental Conducting concentrations, with specialization in band and orchestral conducting in the latter.
-Those applying for the MM in Conducting must provide a video of a recent conducting performance, by way of online submission or DVD.
-Students in the Conducting concentration must pass an audition with the appropriate faculty members.
-If a live audition cannot be done, a live link may suffice at the discretion of the faculty.
+Those applying for the MMus in Conducting must provide a video of a recent conducting performance.
+Applicants to the Conducting concentration must also pass an audition with the appropriate faculty members.
+If a live audition cannot be arranged, an online meeting may suffice at the discretion of the faculty.

-Students in the Piano Performance, Pedagogy Emphasis, will audition with a half recital (a balanced program, presenting at least two contrasting styles, 30 minutes) plus a short paper (up to 5 pages) outlining the student’s philosophy of pedagogy, what they want to accomplish in a M.M. degree, etc.
+Students in the Piano Performance, Pedagogy Emphasis, will audition with a half recital: a balanced program, presenting at least two contrasting styles, 30 minutes, plus a short paper (up to 5 pages) outlining the student’s philosophy of pedagogy, and what they want to accomplish in a M.M. degree.

 Placement examinations in music theory and music history must be taken prior to beginning the program.
 Courses necessary to remove deficiencies are not credited toward the degree.